joserae/joserae/README.md

 - 👋 Hi, I’m @joserae
 - 👀 I love airplanes and flight simulators.
-- 🌱 I’m currently learning to be a full-stack programmer.
+- 🌱 I’m a full-stack programmer and a CS student.

 <!---
 joserae/joserae is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.